akash-network/community/wg-gpu/GPU-AI-Incentivized-Testnet.md

 ### Phase-2

-Planned (may be delayed by a week): June 19, 2023 through June 25, 2023
+Planned (may be delayed by a week): June 26, 2023 through July 3, 2023

 - Technical Level: Intermediate to Advanced
   - Familiarity with AI Model deployment and running inference.